cheekybits/is/README.md

   * Simple interface (`is.OK` and `is.Equal`)
   * Plugs into existing Go toolchain (uses `testing.T`)
   * Obvious for newcomers and newbs
+  * Also gives you `is.Panic` and `is.PanicWith` helpers - because testing panics is ugly

 ### Usage